thelazycrazybrain/OnboardingTest/Documentation/Documentation.md

 # Database
 This application uses MS-SQL server to store its data but is not limited to that.
 You could also use MySQL, Postgres and MariaDB (For a full list, see the DevExpress XAF (XPO) documentation).

+# Use
+Log in with your user name and password (The default user is admin and has no password).

+Rent a car: Click on "Rented Cars" and add a new Rental Return a car: Go to the "Rented Cars" section and select or open the rental.
+Then click "Return".
+The invoice will be created for you.

+To filter the list, just select "Active", "Returned" or "all" in the filters section in the ribbon above.